MarianaRioCosta/ctf-blog/src/content/posts/lattices0.md

 ## Lattices?

 This first post will be a small introduction.
 In the following posts, I plan to write in more depth about lattice reductions, tricks, problems and post quantum, among others.
-I'm in exam season right now but when I have time I'll write more.

 ## Background